Marcel-aka-Satum/ProgrammingProjectDatabases/readme.md

 It is your central command hub for overseeing and managing our news aggregator.
 Five key functionalities reside within this panel: 'Articles', 'Users', 'RSS', 'Settings', and 'Statistics'.

-The 'Articles' section offers a comprehensive list of all the articles currently housed in our database, allowing for swift and easy perusal of all available content.
+The 'Articles' section offers a comprehensive list of all the articles currently available in our database, allowing for swift and easy perusal of all available content.

 The 'Users' tab is where you can exercise administrative control over user accounts.
 From creating, updating, to deleting users, this panel allows for seamless user management.